apereo/apereo.github.io/_posts/cas/2018-09-06-cas53-dotcms-saml2-integration.md

 </div>

 <div class="alert alert-info">
-  <strong>Contributed Content</strong><br/>Keith Conger of Colorado College, an active member of the CAS community, was kind contribute this guide.
+  <strong>Contributed Content</strong><br/>Keith Conger of Colorado College, an active member of the CAS community, was kind enough to contribute this guide.
 </div>

 dotCMS is an open source content management system (CMS) written in Java for managing content and content-driven sites and applications.
 As a SAML2 service provider, dotCMS can be integrated with CAS running as a SAML identity provider and this blog post provides a quick walkthrough of how to make that integration possible.